How to protect yourself

 There's no way to guarantee safety from identity theft, but there are steps you can take to reduce your risk.

-- If you can't find your Barclaycard credit card, or any other credit card, call customer service to cancel it immediately.
+- If you can't find your Barclays credit card, or any other credit card, call customer service to report it lost/stolen immediately.

 - Keep your Social Security card in a safe location, and only share your number when absolutely necessary.